5 Steps for Controlling Workplace Noise12th oct 2021

-The increasing ‘claim culture’ dictates that companies must comply with their legal duties as detailed in the ‘Control of Noise at Work Regulations 2005’.
-These regulations reduced the previous action levels and also introduced ‘Legal Limits’ for daily noise exposure.
+It’s important that companies comply with their legal duties as detailed in the Control of Noise at Work Regulations 2005.
+These regulations reduced the previous action levels and introduced legal limits for daily noise exposure.

-Firstly, you need to establish whether there are any noise hazards within your workplace.
-This can be achieved through a combination of your knowledge of work practices, making straightforward observations and taking some simple noise measurements in areas you suspect may present a risk.
+The first thing you need to do is establish whether there are any noise hazards within your workplace.
+This can be achieved through a combination of your knowledge of work practices, making straightforward observations and taking some simple noise measurements in areas that you may suspect may present a risk.

-Integrating Averaging Sound Level Meter
+Option 1: Integrating Averaging Sound Level Meter

-The person carrying out measurements for controlling workplace noise should have sufficient skills to be competent for the task and use a suitable sound level meter.
-Ideally, it should be compliant to BS EN 61672-1:2003 Class 1 or Class 2 and from a reputable manufacturer.
+The person carrying out your workplace measurements should be competent and should use a suitable sound level meter.
+Ideally, this meter should be compliant to BS EN 61672-1:2003 Class 1 or Class 2 and be from a reputable manufacturer.

 The ‘A’ frequency filter is applied by sound measurement instruments in an attempt to replicate the response of the human ear to noise so that we can accurately determine the level of risk rather than the actual true noise level itself.

-Personal Noise Dosemeter
+Option 2: Personal Noise Dosemeter

-The action levels for impulsive noise are 135dB(C) and 137dB(C) respectively with the legal limit being 140dB(C).
-Your plan should include a list of prioritised actions to solve immediate risks and to give consideration to your general duty to reduce noise levels in the workplace.
+Any plan you make should include a list of prioritised actions to solve immediate risks and to give consideration to your general duty to reduce noise levels in the workplace.
 Where noise can’t be reduced at source, suitable hearing protection is required which must be made available to all workers at risk.